scmacdon/reactforms/Readme.md

 ## 7. Data Persistence:

 - The application currently relies on local state for task management.
-- Future enhancements may involve integrating data persistence mechanisms like AWS RDS or S3 for storing form configurations.
+- This application will be an AWS Serverless application that makes user of API Gateway, AWS Lambda functions that involve integrating data persistence mechanisms like Amazon DynamoDB, S3 for storing form configurations, and so on.

 ## 8. Dynamic Schema Creation and Backend Integration:

 - The React app will read form attributes dynamically.
 - It will create a schema based on the form attributes.
-- The created schema will be posted to a backend service (e.g., AWS RDS) for persistence.
+- The created schema will be posted to a backend service (e.g., AWS API Gateway).

 ## 9. Future Enhancements: